With many places in the country facing stricter Covid-19 restrictions, trying to manage your emotional wellbeing can be challenging.

-Using our six Rs of Resilience framework (responsibility, reflection, relaxation, relationships, refuelling and recreation) we’ve provided six tips for building your personal resilience which may help you cope better during stressful situations such as lockdown.
+Using our 6 Rs of Resilience framework (responsibility, reflection, relaxation, relationships, refuelling and recreation) we’ve provided 6 tips for building your personal resilience which may help you cope better during stressful situations such as tighter Covid-19 restrictions.
 We have also included some activities to try that will not only help you take better care of your mental health, but help you bounce back following this unusual and challenging time.

 The following actions and activities are recommended based on what you feel able to do and the resources you have available.
 Whatever you choose to do should be achievable - if you want to, you can set small goals and reward yourself.
 It’s important to remember that this situation is difficult and worrying for many - it’s okay to do what you need to, and what you feel is best for your emotional wellbeing.